 Lecture / Q&A

-Do the three following items for homework, using the tools below as examples to guide you.
+Do the following for homework, using the tools and according to the instructions below.

 1: No read/watch materials or pitches this week.

 2: Write two question sets of about 36 questions each (ie, 72 questions total) for our in-class interview guests, Dr. Reynold Verret and Judge Calvin Johnson.
 Make sure you follow the instructions outlined below.
 We'll workshop these questions in class next week.